OWASP-STUDENT-CHAPTER/TechThinkTank/Writing/Blog/Web.md

   <li>Read, Write, and Control Web</li>
  </ul>

-<h3>WEB2.0</h3>
+<h2>WEB2.0</h2>

-  <div>Web 2.0 are websites and applications that make use of user-generated content for end-users.
+ Web 2.0 are websites and applications that make use of user-generated content for end-users.
 Web 2.0 is characterized by greater user interactivity and collaboration, more pervasive network connectivity and enhanced communication channels.
-The term was coined by Darcy DiNucci in 1999 and later popularized by Tim O'Reilly and Dale Dougherty at the first Web 2.0 Conference in late 2004.</div>
+The term was coined by Darcy DiNucci in 1999 and later popularized by Tim O'Reilly and Dale Dougherty at the first Web 2.0 Conference in late 2004.

 <ul>
   <li>Improved user interaction over Web 1.0</li>